AI for Startup Leaders

 Meanwhile, enterprise-grade AI systems are quietly failing.
 The MIT report says that 60% of organizations evaluated such tools, but only 20% reached pilot stage and just 5% made it to production.

 "Using these models as databases is sort of ridiculous.
-It's a very slow, expensive, very broken database."
+It's a very slow, expensive, very broken database." — Sam Altman, CEO of OpenAI

 Altman explained that business use of AI is failing because the current approach treats AI as a knowledge repository, asking it to recall facts and generate text.
 Altman laid out a vision for how AI will be used by companies in the near future:

-"The amazing thing is they can reason, and if you think of [AI] as this reasoning engine that we can then throw all of the possible context of a business into, and any tool that they need, that's quite amazing what people can do."
+"The amazing thing is they can reason, and if you think of [AI] as this reasoning engine that we can then throw all of the possible context of a business into, and any tool that they need, that's quite amazing what people can do." — Sam Altman, CEO of OpenAI

-Anthropic CEO Dario Amodei echoed this shift in thinking, pointing to context as the key to unlocking AI's potential:
+Anthropic CEO Dario Amodei echoed this shift in thinking, pointing to “context” as the key to unlocking AI's potential:

 "Context windows are getting longer and models actually do learn during the context window.
-From a machine learning perspective, there's no reason we can't make the context length 100 million words, which is roughly what a human hears in their lifetime."
+From a machine learning perspective, there's no reason we can't make the context length 100 million words, which is roughly what a human hears in their lifetime." — Dario Amodei, CEO of Anthropic

 Amodei says the best way to use AI is to give the LLM your entire business context so that the model can "learn" and produce better answers.